yihui/yihui.org/content/tinytex/faq.md

     tlmgr install pgf preview xcolor
     ```

+1. **I see a warning "not verified: gpg unavailable" every time when running `tlmgr`.
+How to get rid of this warning?**

+    As the message indicates, your system does not have `gpg` (GnuPG):

+    ```
+    tlmgr: package repository http://example.org/.../tlnet (not verified:
+      gpg unavailable)
+    ```

+    For TeX Live users on Windows and macOS, the easiest way to install `gpg` is probably http://www.preining.info/tlgpg/.
+The "one-time installation" suffices.

 1. **Can I use Homebrew to install TinyTeX on macOS?**

     Yes, but there are no obvious advantages, so I don't really recommend this approach: